 Pension: Spike Island offers access to a work place pension scheme that you would be eligible for auto enrolment in to on completion of three months’ service.
 If you are not eligible you will be offered the opportunity to join the work place pension scheme after completion of your probationary period.

-Probationary period: This post is subject to a probationary period of three- months.
+Probationary period: This post is subject to a probationary period of three months.

 Notice period: Upon completion of the probationary period, employment is subject to a one-month notice period.